soikot-shahriaar/SwiftHire/README.md

 **License for RiverTheme**

-[RiverTheme.com](https://RiverTheme.com) makes this project available for demo, instructional, and personal use.
+RiverTheme makes this project available for demo, instructional, and personal use.
 You can ask for or buy a license from [RiverTheme.com](https://RiverTheme.com) if you want a pro website, sophisticated features, or expert setup and assistance.
 A Pro license is needed for production deployments, customizations, and commercial use.

 ---